-Seventh, to the Guarantor, to repay any unreimbursed Guarantor Interest Payments or Guarantor Principal Payments made for any prior Distribution Date;
+Eighth, to the Guarantor, to repay any unreimbursed Guarantor Interest Payments and Guarantor Principal Payments made for any prior Distribution Date;

-Eighth, to the Guarantor, to repay any unreimbursed Guarantor Maturity Payments;
+Ninth, to the Guarantor, to repay any unreimbursed Guarantor Maturity Payments;

-Ninth, to the Class M-1 Certificates, until the Class Principal Amount of such Class has been reduced to zero;
+Tenth, to the Class M-1 Certificates, until the Class Principal Amount of such Class has been reduced to zero;

-Tenth, to the Class M-1 Certificates, to the extent not already distributed from the Interest Remittance Amount, an amount up to its unpaid Interest Distribution Amount for such Distribution Date;
+Eleventh, to the Class M-1 Certificates, to the extent not already distributed from the Interest Remittance Amounts, an amount up to its unpaid Interest Distribution Amount for such Distribution Date;

-Eleventh, to the Class M-2 Certificates, until the Class Principal Amount of such Class has been reduced to zero;
+Twelfth, to the Class M-2 Certificates, until the Class Principal Amount of such Class has been reduced to zero;

-Twelfth, to the Class M-2 Certificates, to the extent not already distributed from the Interest Remittance Amount, an amount up to its unpaid Interest Distribution Amount for such Distribution Date; and
+Thirteenth, to the Class M-2 Certificates, to the extent not already distributed from the Interest Remittance Amounts, an amount up to its unpaid Interest Distribution Amount for such Distribution Date; and

-Thirteenth, to the Class B Certificates, until the Class Principal Amount of such Class has been reduced to zero.
+Fourteenth, to the Class B Certificates, until the Class Principal Amount of such Class has been reduced to zero.

-Notwithstanding the foregoing, on any Distribution Date on and after the Distribution Date on which the Class Principal Amount or Class Notional Amount of any Class of Certificates has been reduced to zero (provided the Class Principal Amounts or Class Notional Amounts of other Classes of Certificates have not been reduced to zero), such Class of Certificates will remain outstanding for purposes of receiving distributions of any unpaid Interest Distribution Amount from the Interest Remittance Amount or, if applicable, the Principal Remittance Amount.
+Notwithstanding the foregoing, on any Distribution Date on and after the Distribution Date on which the Class Principal Amount of any Class of Certificates has been reduced to zero (provided any other Class of Certificates remains outstanding), such Class of Certificates will remain outstanding for purposes of receiving distributions of any unpaid Interest Distribution Amount from the Interest Remittance Amount or, if applicable, the Principal Remittance Amount until the termination of the Trust; provided, however, that no such Class of Certificates will have Voting Rights with respect to matters under the Pooling and Servicing Agreement requiring or permitting actions to be taken by any Certificateholders (if applicable).